 COBRA can help bridge the health insurance gap until you qualify for another health plan.

-Continue to use the same claims filing methods, doctors, pharmacists, etc. you are used to.
+You can keep using the same claims filing methods, doctors, and pharmacists that you're used to.

 COBRA can save you money on out-of-pocket costs.

-Employer-sponsored health plans may provide broader networks than non-group health plans, especially if you travel out of state or have multiple residences.
+Employer-sponsored health plans may provide broader networks than non-group health plans if you travel out of state or have more than one home.

 You will pay a high premium for COBRA plans.